casper-ecosystem/cep-78-enhanced-nft/README.md

 The modality provides two options:

 1. `NoEvents`: This modality will signal the contract to not record events at all.
 2. `CEP47`: This modality will signal the contract to record events in a manner similar to that used for CEP47.
 Events are stored as a `BTreeMap` within dictionary in the contract's context.
+The events can be retrieved directly via their dictionary entry using the JSON-RPC, with more information on this process available [here](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/dictionaries/).

 Events are recorded as one of the following `event_type`s alongside the listed information.

 * `Mint`
    - The `Key` of the recipient.